|

 from certain narrators, it means that this narrator is fair, truthful,

 and has a strong memory.”
+He told the

 man that each of the narrators had passed the bridge.